Christopher-Mata/CSCI-410/README.md

 ## Roadmap

 -   Choose DataSet
--   Clean and analyse DataSet
+-   Clean and analyze DataSet
--   Make a accurate model
+-   Make an accurate model
--   Report findings in Abstract for NCUR
+-   Report findings in the Abstract for NCUR
--   Make Presenation and submit to Canvas
+-   Make Presentation and submit it to Canvas

 ## Authors